siddheshgupte/DOS_proj1/README.md

 where the output is in the format *start_number, square_number, Node.self*
 ### Performance
   * To determine the size of the work unit, we first computed a list of integers which perfectly divides the input n.
 Then we checked the ratio-CPU time/Real time at various indices of the list, and for different inputs.
-We found that the ratio is highest at 3/4th position in the list.
+We found that the ratio is generally highest at 3/4th position in the list.
 For n= 1000000, the 3/4th position in the list and hence the size of work unit is 15625.

   * There are no sequence of numbers for input n=1000000 and k=4 which satisfies the requirement.
 Hence on running the command *mix run proj1.exs 1000000 4*, there is no output.